espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Martyr's Intervention.md

 * * *

 You shield a creature in dire need with your own life force, taking the harm upon yourself to save their life.
 The target is reduced to 1 Hit Point instead of 0 Hit Points.
 All remaining damage that was prevented from harming the target creature is instead dealt to you.
-Both you and the target become [[Wounded|Wounded 1]]; targets who are already wounded increased their wounded value by 1.
+Both you and the target become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded|Wounded 1]]; targets who are already wounded increased their wounded value by 1.